Eeli Tolvanen Game Preview: Kraken vs. Oilers

 Tolvanen Season Stats Insights

-- In 14 games this season, Tolvanen has a plus-minus of +1, while averaging 15:22 on the ice per game.

-- Tolvanen has a goal in three of 14 contests this year, but no multi-goal games so far.
+- Tolvanen has a goal in three of 16 contests this season, but no multi-goal games so far.

-- In seven of 14 games this season, Tolvanen has recorded a point, and in one of those games he came away with multiple points.
+- Tolvanen has registered a point in a game eight times this year out of 16 games played, including multiple points on one occasion.

-- In five of 14 games this season, Tolvanen has had an assist, but no games with multiple assists.
+- In six of 16 games this season, Tolvanen has had an assist, but no games with multiple assists.

-- Tolvanen has an implied probability of 46.5% to exceed his point total based on the odds.
+- Tolvanen's implied probability to go over his point total is 43.5% based on the odds.

-- Tolvanen has an implied probability of 29.4% of going over his assist prop bet, based on the odds.
+- There is a 27.8% chance of Tolvanen having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.